 16 Outstanding Things to Do on Mayne Island

 Despite its size (or lack thereof), there is actually a surprising number of interesting things to do on Mayne Island.
-With a nice mix of activities and scenery, all without the big crowds, Mayne Island is a great place for either a day trip or a full weekend visit.
+With a nice mix of activities and scenery, all without the big crowds, it is a great place for either a day trip or a full weekend visit.

-Like most Gulf Islands, Mayne Island has a bustling Saturday morning Farmer’s Market that draws most of the island’s residents and plenty of outsiders as well.
-With a long farming history dating back to the 19th century Europeans and 20th century Japanese, farm stands and the weekly market are part of the culture of Mayne Island.
+Like most Gulf Islands, it has a bustling Saturday morning Farmer’s Market that draws most of the island’s residents and plenty of outsiders as well.
+With a long farming history dating back to the 19th century Europeans and 20th century Japanese, farm stands and the weekly market are part of the culture of the island.